Lavve/MMM-Skolschema/README.md

 ## TODO

+- [x] Add choice for dimming finished schedule row
+- [x] Add choice for showing upcomming schedule row
+- [x] Refactor helper functions
 - [x] Bug fix for cases when if next day is shown, that schedule's progress and current is shown
 - [x] Adjust time to exact second to match schedule
-- [x] Add choise for how progress is shown, `'bar'` or `'pie'`
+- [x] Add choice for how progress is shown, `'bar'` or `'pie'`
-- [x] Add optional divider on schedule row
+- [x] Add optional divider on schedule rows
 - [x] Make it work with either 12h or 24h time format
-- [x] Make choise for label-time or time-label templates
+- [x] Add choice for label-time or time-label templates
-- [x] Make choise for showing end time for each row
+- [x] Add choice for showing end time for each row

 ## Collaborate